Bhutan Tiger Force

 The Bhutan Tiger Force (BTF) is the armed wing of the Communist Party of Bhutan (Marxist–Leninist–Maoist) (CPB (MLM)).

+The South Asia Terrorism Portal currently lists the Bhutan Tiger Force as inactive.

 History

 On 13 December 2007, the BTF injured a refugee at the Beldangi I camp near Sangam Chowk in Damak, Nepal.

+On 16 January 2008, a Royal Bhutan Army (RBA) patrol exchanged fire with a group of Tiger Force militants in Lower Dhanessey in Tsirang.

 On 23 April 2008, a bomb planted by BTF rebels was defused near a bridge in Phuntsholing.

-On 30 December 2008, BTF insurgents attacked six forest rangers in Singye village after they set off a BTF landmine, killing four and injuring another in the whole engagement.
+On 30 December 2008, BTF insurgents attacked six forest rangers in Singye village after they set off a BTF landmine, killing four and injuring another in the engagement.
 The BTF insurgents also took some of the forest rangers’ weapons.